senadkurtisi/Univariate-Time-Series-Forecasting/README.md

 1. Date in the year-month format
 2. Number of car sales in the according month

 Number of car sales feature was extracted and prepared for the RNN model by dividing the dataset into input-output pairs.
 Input consists of values of car sales in three consecutive time steps, while the target output is the number of car sales in the next consecutive month.
-Default value of time lag(length of each input example) is three as previously mentioned by it can be modified in the **lag** argument of the *ArgumentParser* object in the [globals.py](src/globals.py) file.
+Default value of time lag(length of each input example) is three as previously mentioned but it can be modified in the **lag** argument of the *ArgumentParser* object in the [globals.py](src/globals.py) file.
 With this approach (and these hyperparameters) we created a dataset with 104 input-output pairs.

 ### Train-Evaluation split
 Previously created subsequences were split into train and test set with 0.65 split ratio.
 This hyperparameter can be modified the same way as time lag, in the [globals.py](src/globals.py) file.